Ciudad Delicias, Chihuahua

 Chihuahua: The annual conference was held in September with appreciated help in the ministry and gospel given by Anderson Hernandez, Shad Kember, Ricky Sawatzky, Paul Thiessen, and Tim Woodford.
 On the Lord’s Day of the conference, a brother was added to the fellowship.

-El Vergel: Leonel Chavez and Shad Kember spent two weeks here and in the nearby town of Parral, preaching the gospel and also giving teaching to the believers.
-On their way home, they had another house meeting in Mazatlan, Sinaloa, where relatives of a believer in the Guasave assembly live.
+El Vergel: Shad Kember spent two weeks here and in the nearby town of Parral, preaching the gospel and also giving teaching to the believers.
+On his way home, he had another house meeting in Mazatlan, Sinaloa, where relatives of a believer in the Guasave assembly live.

 Monterrey: On Sunday, September 25, two sisters were baptized by Anderson Hernandez, firstfruits of the work here.